What To Do During Chinese New Year In Shanghai (2024)? Best Ways to Bring in the Year of the Dragon🐉

 Yes, since the park opened in 2016 they have been holding special yearly events to mark the Lunar New Year.

-For 2023 “A Spring Festival Spectacular” will be held from January to February to celebrate the Year of the Rabbit.
+2024 is no different and celebrations will be held from January to February to celebrate the Year of the Dragon

 The New Year celebration includes traditional decorations, themed costumes and merchandise and even some new shows.

 In honour of the Year of the Tiger, Tigger will be a prominent character making lots of appearances at Disneyland Shanghai, greeting guests and posing for photos.

 Whether you have small children or not, this is bound to be a very fun and unique time to visit Shanghai Disneyland, but just make sure to book in advance!